jrampono/az-aas-paas-automation/README.md

 ## General Flow of Function Logic
 This function will perform the following actions:\
 a) Attempt connection to Azure SQL Server: This attempt is expected to fail as the function IP address will not be in the SQL server whitelist.\
-b) Retrieve Function IP address from SQL Serevr connection error message.\
+b) Retrieve Function IP address from SQL Server connection error message.\
 c) Whitelist Function IP\
 d) Create a new Login and User within the Azure SQL Server.
 This login will be used by Azure Analysis Services to connect during cube processing\
 e) Connect to Azure Analysis services and update the datasource's connection string with the new username and password.\